Disease Guide ·Corneal Dystrophy ·2026

 The Pre-Existing Eye Problem

-If any corneal opacity or eye abnormality is noted before enrollment — even at a routine puppy exam — corneal dystrophy becomes pre-existing and excluded.
-Because the condition is bilateral, a finding in one eye excludes treatment for both eyes.
+If any corneal opacity or eye abnormality is noted before enrollment - even at routine puppy exams - it becomes pre-existing and excluded.
+Since bilateral, findings in one eye exclude both.

 Red flag · Premium creep